 Principal Learning Outcomes

-The module will typically cover the following topics: Set theory; Number systems; Symbolic logic; Vectors and vector spaces; Linear transformations; Eigenvalues and eigenvectors; Simultaneous equations; Matrix diagonalisation; Inner products; Symmetric matrices; Quadratic forms.
+The module will typically cover the following topics: Vector and matrix algebra; Vector spaces and coordinate systems; Linear transformations; Eigenvalues and eigenvectors; Simultaneous equations; Matrix diagonalisation; Inner products; Symmetric matrices; Quadratic forms.

 - Optional Module